databricks/spark-xml/README.md

 * `attributePrefix`: The prefix for attributes so that we can differentiating attributes and elements.
 This will be the prefix for field names.
 Default is `_`.
 * `valueTag`: The tag used for the value when there are attributes in the element having no child.
 Default is `_VALUE`.
 * `compression`: compression codec to use when saving to file.
 Should be the fully qualified name of a class implementing `org.apache.hadoop.io.compress.CompressionCodec` or one of case-insensitive shorten names (`bzip2`, `gzip`, `lz4`, and `snappy`).
 Defaults to no compression when a codec is not specified.
+* Additionally, any options supplied which start with the given `attributePrefix` will be used as attributes on the root element.
+The option name is used as the attribute name (minus the prefix).
+E.g. to specify an `xmlns` attribute, set the option `@xmlns` to the desired value.

 Currently it supports the shortened name usage.
 You can use just `xml` instead of `com.databricks.spark.xml` from Spark 1.5.0+